Baker cyst

 Complications

-Rarely, a Baker cyst bursts and synovial fluid leaks into the calf region, causing:
+Rarely, a Baker cyst bursts and synovial fluid leaks into the calf region.
+This may cause:

 Diagnosis

-A Baker cyst can often be diagnosed during a physical exam.
-However, some of the symptoms of a Baker cyst are similar to the symptoms of more-serious conditions, such as a blood clot, aneurysm or tumor.
-To get more information, your health care provider may order imaging tests, including:
+A Baker cyst often can be diagnosed during a physical exam.
+However, sometimes symptoms of a Baker cyst look like those of a blood clot, aneurysm or tumor.
+To get more information, your healthcare professional may order imaging tests such as:

 Treatment

-Sometimes a Baker cyst will disappear on its own.
-Mild symptoms can often be controlled by avoiding activities that trigger them.
+Sometimes a Baker cyst disappears on its own.
+Mild symptoms often can be managed by avoiding activities that trigger the symptoms.

 However, if the cyst is large and causes pain, you may need treatment.